 See HERE for entry requirements and coursework details.

 The model involves multiple universities collaborating to develop and deliver a single specialist program.
 Partner universities fully recognise courses taught by other member universities.

-The exception to the 100% distance model is the University of Melbourne, where, beginning in semester 1, 2016, most of the core subjects will be taught locally (with classroom time required), rather than via the BCA’s distance delivery model shared across universities.
+The exception to the 100% distance model is the University of Melbourne, where most of the core subjects will be taught locally (with classroom time required), rather than via the BCA’s distance delivery model shared across universities.

 How does the BCA work?

 See HERE for further information about how the BCA works and how to enrol.

 See Future Students for information about the BCA consortium, and program information, including entry requirements, program and individual unit outlines, prerequisite requirements and semester availability.